bliebeskind/Gene-Ages/README.md

 We provide scripts and ipython notebooks if you're interested in replicating the analysis or running again with some different parameters.
 You should run the code using scripts in CannedScripts/.
+Raw orthology prediction alignments available from https://github.com/qfo/OrthologTables/.
 Here's a flowchart to show how the scripts in CannedScripts/, some of the ipyton notebooks in Notebooks/, and the output files in Data/ are all related:

 ![Flowchart](https://github.com/bliebeskind/Gene-Ages/blob/master/pics/FlowChart.png)